A Social Network Analysis of Occupational Segregation: Introduction

-In this paper, we investigate a potential network channel leading to occupational segregation and wage inequality in the labour market, by developing and analysing an intuitive, parsimonious social interactions model.
-We construct a four-stage model of occupational segregation between two homogeneous, exogenously given, mutually exclusive social groups (e.g., genders or races) acting in a two-job labour market.
+In this paper, we investigate a potential network channel leading to occupational segregation and wage inequality in the labor market, by developing and analysing an intuitive, parsimonious social interactions model.\footnote{The role of informal personal networks for inter-gender labor market inequality had been emphasized in sociology, often as part of the gender-specific "social capital", at least since \citet{Burt1992,Burt1998}.
+In economics the interest took up more slowly, and was little welcome for quite a while -- e.g., a first discussion version of this paper, containing already part of our current analysis/ results, was public in 2006, see \url{https://papers.tinbergen.nl/06016.pdf}, when few economists were working in this direction and even some hostility to the idea could be perceived -- but, optimistically, there has recently been quite a wave of published studies on the role of personal networks for gender (and/or racial, ethnical) disparities on the labor market, using a diverse set of approaches, see, e.g., \citet{zeltzer}, \citet{Mengel 2020}, \citet{LindenlaubPrummer}, as well as other relevant studies referenced in the comprehensive recent review by \citet{Jackson 2022}.} We construct a four-stage model of occupational segregation between two homogeneous, exogenously given, mutually exclusive social groups (e.g., genders or races) acting in a two-job labor market.
+While the model stages are formally described and detailed in Section \ref{secsebi3}, we sketch them intuitively below.
 In the first stage each individual chooses one of two specialized educations to become a worker.
-In the second stage individuals randomly form "friendship"\ ties with other individuals, with a tendency to form relatively more ties with members of the same social group, what is known in the literature as \textquotedblleft \textit{(inbreeding) homophily}\textquotedblright, \textquotedblleft \textit{inbreeding bias}\textquotedblright\ or "\textit{assortative matching}".\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt Homophily measures the relative frequency of within-group versus between-group friendships.
+In a second stage individuals randomly form "friendship"\ ties with other individuals, with a tendency to form relatively more ties with members of the same social group, what is known in the literature as \textquotedblleft \textit{(inbreeding) homophily}\textquotedblright, \textquotedblleft \textit{inbreeding bias}\textquotedblright\ or "\textit{assortative matching}".\footnote{Homophily measures the relative frequency of within-group versus between-group friendships.
 There exists inbreeding homophily or an inbreeding bias if the group's homophily is higher than what would have been expected if friendships are formed randomly.
-See, e.g., Currarini et al (2009) for formal definitions. } In the third stage workers use their networks of friendship contacts to search for jobs.
-In the fourth stage workers earn a wage and spend their income on a single consumption good.
+See, e.g., \citet{Currarini et al} for formal definitions.} In a third stage individuals search for jobs, either directly or through their networks of employed friendship contacts.
+In the last stage workers earn a wage and spend their income on a single consumption good.